La rupture - Claude Chabrol - Stéphane Audran - Dominique Zardi - Hélène Régnier - balloon vendor

 La rupture - Claude Chabrol - Stéphane Audran - Hélène Régnier

 In all these doublings, the world of the wealthy is a world of illusions.
-Madame Régnier’s fears are founded on illusion; her husband’s invincible control is an illusion; Sonia tries to create an illusion with her costume; and a mirror presents an immaterial image as opposed to the physical image on a chalkboard.
+Madame Régnier’s fears are founded on illusion; her husband’s invincible control is an illusion; Sonia creates an illusion with her costume; and a mirror presents an immaterial image as opposed to the physical image on a chalkboard.
 Hélène’s episode, bracketed by the two drugs that distort her perception, represents her encounter with this world of illusion, but she herself remains rooted in reality.
 By giving her acid, Paul momentarily draws her into illusion, and she goes outside with the three old women (the mythical Three Fates) to ask the friendly balloon vendor in the park to release his balloons.
 The ending leaves her under the influence of the drug, but we know it will wear off.

 La rupture - Claude Chabrol - Michel Bouquet - Ludovic Régnier